jchoffmann/ninety-nine-scala-problems/README.md

 # ninety-nine-scala-problems
 A convenient starting point for Phil Gold's [S99: Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/).

-An SBT based project containing the skeleton scala code (taken from the snippets found on the S99 website) and test coverage for all problems.
+This is an SBT project containing skeleton scala code (taken from Phil's S99 snippets) and test coverage for all problems.

 __Instructions__